marcos-de-sousa/BioTaxGeo/README.md

 ### Database Validation

-To have your data checked by a global system of information about biodiversity ( <a href="https://www.gbif.org/" target="_blank">GBIF</a> ), start the verification by selecting the correct card.
+GBIF base information is compared with that of your spreadsheet to match whether your data matches GBIF data ( <a href="https://www.gbif.org/" target="_blank">GBIF</a> ), start the verification by selecting the correct card.

 <p align="center"><img src="files/images/pt1.gif" width="740" height="460"></p>